MichalReznak/quep/README.md

 ```

 # TODOs:
-* TODO extend supported gates with custom defined and their inverse
+* Extend supported gates with custom defined and their inverse
+     (Will not be base gate anymore, no point of doing that)

 * Split results from correct shots if mirror is not used
-  * TODO do not compare only the most common number when no mirror is turn on
+  * Do not compare only the most common number when no mirror is turn on

 * Extend with toffoli gate?

 * Add option to increase mirror/cycle circuit size only by one with inverted result?
+    (Only good for layers of size 1, but then it's just a plain Volume benchmark that is already implemented)

-* Allow to define custom layer size
+* Allow to define custom layer size?
+(Nah, just write it in future work)

 * Allow to ext define custom arguments?
+(Nah, just write it in future work)

 #### Changes after image inserted:
 X Added mirror flag